roryl/lucee-book/style_guide.md

 var file = fileNew();
 ```

-A common convention is to upercase the first work of Components, but lower case any other variables
+A common convention is to upercase the first word of Components, but lower case any other variables

 ```
 var MyObj = new MyObj();